Human genome: Pseudogenes

-Introns and untranslated regions of mRNA

-In addition to the ncRNA molecules that are encoded by discrete genes, the initial transcripts of protein coding genes usually contain extensive noncoding sequences, in the form of introns, 5'-untranslated regions (5'-UTR), and 3'-untranslated regions (3'-UTR).
-Within most protein-coding genes of the human genome, the length of intron sequences is 10- to 100-times the length of exon sequences.

 Regulatory DNA sequences

 The human genome has many different regulatory sequences which are crucial to controlling gene expression.
-Conservative estimates indicate that these sequences make up 8% of the genome, however extrapolations from the ENCODE project give that 20-40% of the genome is gene regulatory sequence.
-Some types of non-coding DNA are genetic "switches" that do not encode proteins, but do regulate when and where genes are expressed (called enhancers).
+Some scientists believe that these sequences make up 8% of the genome, but other scientists predict that 20% or more of the human genome might be devoted to regulatory sequences.

+A value of 8% would correspond to approximately 10,000 bp of regulatory DNA per gene and a value of 20% corresponds to 25,000 bp of regulatory DNA per gene.
+Many scientists think that these estimates are unreasonably high and conflict with the view that only 10% of the genome is functional and 90% is junk DNA.

 Regulatory sequences have been known since the late 1960s.
 The first identification of regulatory sequences in the human genome relied on recombinant DNA technology.
 Later with the advent of genomic sequencing, the identification of these sequences could be inferred by evolutionary conservation.
 The evolutionary branch between the primates and mouse, for example, occurred 70–90 million years ago.
-So computer comparisons of gene sequences that identify conserved non-coding sequences will be an indication of their importance in duties such as gene regulation.
+So computer comparisons of gene sequences that identify conserved sequences will be an indication of their importance in functions such as gene regulation.

-Other genomes have been sequenced with the same intention of aiding conservation-guided methods, for exampled the pufferfish genome.
-However, regulatory sequences disappear and re-evolve during evolution at a high rate.
+The results indicate that about 10% of the human genome is conserved.
+Several hundred thousand human genome sequences have been sequenced and there is a considerable amount of variation between individuals.
+Only 10% of the genome seems to be protected from mutations by purifying selection.

-As of 2012, the efforts have shifted toward finding interactions between DNA and regulatory proteins by the technique ChIP-Seq, or gaps where the DNA is not packaged by histones (DNase hypersensitive sites), both of which tell where there are active regulatory sequences in the investigated cell type.
+As of 2012, the efforts have shifted toward finding interactions between DNA and regulatory proteins by the technique ChIP-Seq, or gaps where the DNA is not packaged by histones (DNase hypersensitive sites), both of which tell where there are potential regulatory sequences in the investigated cell type.